kpounot/NAMDAnalyzer/README.rst

 ::

-    ipython -i <path to NAMDAnalyzer.py> -- <list of files to be loaded> [-s stride]
+    ipython -i <path to NAMDAnalyzer.py> -- <list of files to be loaded>

-Options:

-- -s --stride
-    use to skip frames when loading a .dcd file.
-For instance if "-s 5" is provided, only the frames that are multiples of 5 will be loaded.

 Usage: